301,000, according to a 2014 U.S. Census estimate. Anchorage is Alaska's largest city with 41 percent of the state's population.

 Anchorage sits at the base of the Chugach Mountains along the coast of Cook Inlet in Southcentral Alaska.
 Alaska is acutally the most northern, western and eastern point in the United States.
 The Aleutian Chain extends into the Eastern Hemisphere.

 There are approximately 100,000 glaciers in Alaska, 60 of which are within 50 miles of Anchorage.
 Portage Glacier, just 45 miles (72 km) south of downtown, is one of the most visited attractions in all of Alaska.
+Find out why glaciers are Alaska's number one attraction.

 Alaska has about one registered pilot for every 58 residents, six times as many pilots per capita and 14 times as many airplanes per capita as the rest of the United States.
+Aviation is a vital link to remote areas, and also a great way to see the state for visitors.
+Many flightseeing tours offer an eagle eye view of Alaska wildlife, glaciers and landscapes.

 Outlets in Alaska are 110 volts, 60 AC-the same as the rest of the United States.